 High grades command premium prices due to their superior fiber quality, brightness potential, and low contamination levels.
 These grades are essential for producing recycled office papers and premium tissue.

-Grade Specifications Comparison
+ISRI High Grade Specifications

 The highest-value recovered paper grade consists of unprinted, groundwood-free white paper shavings and cuttings.